MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/help-topics/help-depwiz/certificate-wizard.md

 Klicken Sie zum Importieren eines Zertifikats, das noch nicht im Zertifikatspeicher vorhanden ist, auf **Zertifikat importieren**.

 > [!NOTE]
-> **Importieren des Zertifikats** wird normalerweise verwendet, um ein Zertifikat verarbeiten, die über einen anderen Prozess als einer Anforderung in den Zertifikat-Assistenten empfangen wird.
-Beispiel der PKI-Administrator erstellt ein Zertifikat und für Sie verfügbar gemacht. **Zertifikat importieren** zum Importieren des Zertifikats in Zertifikat des Computers speichern und zur Verfügung gestellt Skype für Business Server zuweisen.
+> **Zertifikat importieren** wird in der Regel verwendet, um ein Zertifikat zu verarbeiten, das über einen anderen Prozess als eine Anforderung vom Zertifikat-Assistenten empfangen wird.
+Beispielsweise erstellt Ihr PKI-Administrator ein Zertifikat und stellt es Ihnen zur Verfügung.
+Verwenden Sie das Zertifikat **importieren** , um das Zertifikat in den Zertifikatspeicher des Computers zu importieren und dem Skype for Business-Server zur Zuweisung zur Verfügung zu stellen.

 To complete the process of requesting a certificate request from a CA in your organization that requires CA administrator approval, click **Process Pending Request**.
 The certificate request will have returned a status of pending, and also displays the identification number of the pending request.
 To continue processing a certificate with a pending status, click **Refresh** to enable the **Process Pending Request** button.
 The **Process Pending Request** button will no longer be unavailable (dimmed).
 You can then attempt to retrieve the pending request, but the status of the request will remain pending until the certificate is issued or denied by the CA administrator.
 The button will be unavailable if there are no valid pending requests that have been created by the Certificate Wizard.